New York Mayor Bill de Blasio drops 2020 presidential bid

 De Blasio joins New York Sen. Kirsten Gillibrand, Washington Sen. Jay Inslee, Massachusetts Rep. Seth Moulton, former Colorado Gov. John Hickenlooper and California Rep. Eric Swallwell, who have all left the Democratic primary race.

-De Blasio launched his bid in May but his campaign largely failed to take off.
+The 58-year-old mayor launched his bid in May but his campaign largely failed to take off.
 He never achieved higher than 1% in a national poll and was ridiculed in the media, most recently in a Washington Post story headlined “Bill de Blasio’s presidential campaign has burned down, fallen over and sunk into a swamp.”

 He qualified for the first two rounds of debates but failed to make the September debate stage and appeared unlikely to qualify for the October debates.